 Welcome!

 I am Ph.D. candidate in the Department of Government at Harvard University.
-In 2022-23, I was a USIP-Minerva Peace and Security Scholar and a recipient of an APSA-NSF dissertation grant.
-I am on the academic job market in 2024-25.
+Beginning in the fall of 2025, I will be a Postdoctoral Visiting Fellow at the University of Notre Dame’s Kellogg Institute for International Studies.
 You can find a copy of my CV here.

 I have taught courses on the politics of organized crime, Central American and Latin American politics, authoritarianism, comparative politics, formal theory, and mixed methods.
 In 2021, I won the Derek C. Bok Award for Excellence in Graduate Student Teaching of Undergraduates.
 You can find more information about my teaching here.